anhht83/todo_list/README.md

 # Run development from your root dir of the apps to run both frontend and backend app
 yarn dev
 ```
-After run successful, access the link below to check your installation http://localhost:3000, and API document http://localhost:3001/docs
+After running successful, access the link below to check your installation http://localhost:3000, and API document http://localhost:3001/docs

 ### Build code and deployment